zowe/docs-site/docs/user-guide/configure-zos-system.md

 ## User IDs and groups for the Zowe started tasks

-Zowe requires a user ID `ZWESVUSR` to execute its main z/OS runtime started task `ZWESVSTC`.
+Zowe requires a user ID `ZWESVUSR` to execute its main z/OS runtime started task.
 This user ID must have a valid OMVS segment.

 Zowe requires a user ID `ZWESIUSR` to execute the cross memory server started task `ZWESISTC`.
 This user ID must have a valid OMVS segment.